 Price Oscillator Definition

-The price oscillator displays the difference of two moving averages in either points or in percentages.
+The price oscillator indicator displays the difference of two moving averages in either points or in percentages.
 This technical indicator is very similar to the MACD, but there are two main differences.
 (1) The trader can define any two input parameters for the periods of the moving averages, while the MACD is always 12 and 26.
-(2) The price oscillator can be expressed in terms of percentages, so buy and sell signals can be generated as the price oscillator shifts from positive and negative territories.
+(2) The price oscillator indicator can be expressed in terms of percentages, so buy and sell signals can be generated as the price oscillator shifts from positive and negative territories.